cndy17/cndy17/README.md

   * _Masters of Science in Data Analytics (In Progress)_

 * 🎓 Boston College, Carroll School of Management
-  * _Bachelor of Science in Management Information Systems and Business Analytics (May 2023)_
+  * _Bachelor of Science in Management Information Systems and Business Analytics_
   * _Minor in Computer Science_

 ### Connect With Me: